jsakamoto/Toolbelt.Blazor.I18nText/README.md

 **NOTE** - The namespace of the Text Table class is `<default namespace of your Blazor project>` + `"I18nText"`.

-3. Override `OnInitAsync()` method of the Blazor component, and assign a Text Table object that's a return value of `GetTextTableAsync<T>()` method of `I18nText` service instance to the Text Table field.
+3. Override `OnInitiallizedAsync()` method of the Blazor component, and assign a Text Table object that's a return value of `GetTextTableAsync<T>()` method of `I18nText` service instance to the Text Table field.

 ```csharp
 protected override async Task OnInitializedAsync()